 In ancient mythology, a unicorn is a fabled pony-like creature with a unique single horn which is said to grant it magical powers.
-On the other hand, in the field of VC and startups, a unicorn is defined as a tech startup that is valued at US$ 1 billion or more, usually measured based on the fundraising.
+On the other hand, in the field of VC and startups, unicorns are defined as tech startups valued at USD1 billion or more, usually measured based on the amount of fundraising achieved.

-There are currently four unicorn startups in Indonesia, all of which are led by young CEOs only in their thirties.
+There are currently four unicorns in Indonesia, all of which are led by young CEOs only in their thirties.
 In this article, we provide you the inside scoop into the stories behind their success, and what you can learn from their hardships and perseverance from these 4 young CEOs:

 1. Ferry Unardi, CEO of Traveloka (30 years old)